ytyeoh/toyota/content/blog/hiace.en.md

 ENDLESS OPPORTUNITIES.

 **Van from RM 113,000.00**

+**Hiace Panel Van 2.5 Turbo Diesel  From RM113,000.00**

+On-the-road price including SST, without insurance for models in Peninsular Malaysia (for Individual Private Owners).
+Prices shown are subject to change and are governed by the terms and conditions of this website.

 ## THE HIACE
 Be in the space of luxury with the Hiace - designed to fuel your drive for excellence in both form and function.